 A. Adoption

-B. Paternity under Parentage Act
+B. Paternity under the Parentage Act

 The court will not grant change of name based on the father’s beliefs or unsubstantiated claims.
 C.R.F. ex rel.
 C.R.C. v.
 B.M.F., 174 S.W.3d 90, 91 (Mo.
 App.
-2005) (two days after the child was born, the father petitioned for paternity test and custody).15 The court changed the child’s surname to the father’s and the mother appealed.16 Here, Father testified that he was requesting the name change because, in his words, “I am his father and he is my son and I believe he should carry on my name.”17 The evidence here of Father’s motivation does not constitute evidence that the name change is in the best interest of the child.
+2005) (two days after the child was born, the father petitioned for a paternity test and custody).15 The court changed the child’s surname to the father’s, and the mother appealed.16 Here, Father testified that he was requesting the name change because, in his words, “I am his father and he is my son and I believe he should carry on my name.”17 The evidence here of Father’s motivation does not constitute evidence that the name change is in the best interest of the child.
 Because there was insufficient evidence presented demonstrating that the change of name was in the child’s best interest, the trial court erred in granting Father’s request to change the child’s surname.18

 C. Name Change Procedure